GraphBLAS/LAGraph/rtdocs/README.md

 Automatic Deployment
 ======================
-[LAGraph on ReadTheDocs](https://lagraph.readthedocs.io) is updated automatically when the reorg branch on github is updated.
+[LAGraph on ReadTheDocs](https://lagraph.readthedocs.io) is updated automatically when the stable branch on github is updated.
 A webhook from GitHub to RTD activates, and RTD finds the `.readthedocs.yaml` file to set up configuration and build and deploy the docs.

 Local Build